0xENDER/MySchoolProject/README.md

 ### Native apps (Windows, Linux, and macOS apps)

-You will need to install `electron-builder` if you wish to build any of the native apps for Windows, Linux, or macOS:
+You will need to install `electron-builder` if you wish to run or build any of the native apps for Windows, Linux, or macOS:

 ```sh
 sudo npm install -g electron-builder